Neiland85/Neiland85/cookies-privacy/privacy-policy-template.md

 - Access or delete your data (GDPR/CCPA)
 - Opt out of tracking or data sale
-- Contact us at: privacy@yourcompany.com
+- Contact us at: info@tributariapp.es

 ## Technologies Used